Heatwave brings business boost - and youth 'mayhem' - to Portsmouth and Southsea

 But while it was relatively peaceful on Tuesday morning at South Parade Pier, the popular attraction had been severely affected by hundreds of youths and teenagers congregating on and around the site across the last four days.

-Fighting, drinking, starting fires, vandalising the historic site, and throwing themselves off the 18ft tall structure – staff said they were ‘extremely frustrated’ with the crowd’s behaviour, which led to the Kidz Island funfair deciding not to open on Tuesday.
+Fighting, drinking, starting fires, vandalising the historic site, and throwing themselves off the 18ft tall structure – staff said they were ‘extremely frustrated’ with the crowd’s behaviour.

 Kim Little, part of the maintenance team on the pier said: ‘There are a lot of youngsters on the beach and they are causing mayhem and causing damage to this pier.